dj-shark31/dislocate/README.md

 2. Provide path for executable in core_analysis/get_data.py and core_search/ESPM.py

 ### OVITO (Modified Version)
-A modified version of OVITO is required for visualization:
+A modified version of OVITO written by Eric Rothchild (source code available at https://github.com/Erothch/ovitoWallace) is used to compute the elastic stability parameter, the dxa and common neighbor analysis.
-- The custom OVITO Singularity container (`ovito.sif`) is needed
-- This container will be made available for download (location TBD)
-- Once downloaded, place `ovito.sif` in the `bin/` directory

-Note: The standard OVITO installation will not work - you must use the modified version.
+For the convenience of the user, the modified OVITO is compiled in a Docker container dj31/ovito-wallace:amd64.
+Docker is used to run the ovito scripts if supported by the user, otherwise a singularity container can be used.
+Run this command to download the sif file: `singularity pull ovitowallace.sif docker://dj31/ovito-wallace:amd64`.

+Note: The dxa and common neighbor analysis can be runned with a non-modified version of ovito.

 ## Configuration